surprisetalk/writings/lists/Music.md

 - ☆☆☆☆☆ | Axes :: _Glory_
 - ☆☆☆☆☆ | Dirty Projectors :: _Swing Lo Magellan_
 - ★★★★☆ | Hop Along :: _Painted Shut_
-- ☆☆☆☆☆ | By The End Of Tonight & Tera Melos :: _Complex Full Of Phantoms_
 - ☆☆☆☆☆ | Marnie Stern :: _This Is It and I Am It and You Are It and So Is..._
 - ★★★★☆ | Nuito :: _Unutella_
 - ☆☆☆☆☆ | tricot :: _The_